AlexandrosPanag/My_Discord_Projects/Open-Source/README.md

 # My Discord Projects – Open Source

 Welcome to **My Discord Projects – Open Source**!
 This repository contains a collection of Discord bot scripts, utilities, and fun features created for the community.
-All code here is open source and free to use in your own projects.
+All code here in this folder is open source and free to use in your own projects.

 ---